-The Company has appointed the Manager as its alternative investment fund manager, to provide investment management, risk management, promotional activities and administration and company secretarial services to the Company.
-The Company's portfolio is managed by the Investment Manager by way of a group delegation agreement in place between the Manager and Investment Manager.
-In addition, the Manager has sub-delegated administrative and secretarial services to abran Holdings Limited and promotional activities to abran Investments Limited.
+The Company has appointed the Manager (see Glossary on page 99) as its alternative investment fund manager, to provide investment management, risk management, promotional activities and administration and company secretarial services to the Company.
+The Company's portfolio is managed by the Investment Manager (see Glossary on page 99) by way of a group delegation agreement in place between the Manager and Investment Manager.
+In addition, the Manager has subdelegated administrative and secretarial services to abrdn Holdings Limited and promotional activities to abrdn Investments Limited.

-Under the terms of the management agreement ("MA"), with effect from 1 April 2023, annual investment management fees are calculated as 0.8% of the Company's net assets up to £300m and 0.6% of net assets above £300m.
+Under the terms of the management agreement ("MA"), with effect from 1 April 2023, annual investment management fees are calculated as 0.80% of the Company's net assets up to £300m and 0.60% of net assets above £300m.

-Until 31 March 2023, annual investment management fees were calculated and charged on the same basis as above, other than the rate was 0.85% of the Company's net assets up to £350m and 0.70% of net assets above £350m.
+Until 31 March 2023, annual investment management fees were calculated and charged on the same basis as above, other than the rate was 0.85% of the Company's net assets up to \$350m and 0.70% of net assets above \$350m.